0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 In the above:

-- $m$ is a _transition label_ which uniquely identifies each transition function.
+- $m$ is a _transition label_, composed of the [operation label](main.md#operation-labels) and the periodic columns that uniquely identify each transition function.
+The values in the $k_0$ and $k_2$ periodic columns are included to identify the row in the hash cycle where the operation occurs.
+They serve to differentiate between operations that share selectors but occur at different rows in the cycle, such as `BP`, which uses $op_{linhash}$ at the first row in the cycle to initiatiate a linear hash, and `ABP`, which uses $op_{linhash}$ at the last row in the cycle to absorb new elements.
 - $v_h$ is a _common header_ which is a combination of transition label, row address, and node index.
 - $v_a$, $v_b$, $v_c$ are the first, second, and third words (4 elements) of the hasher state.
 - $v_d$ is the third word of the hasher state but computed using the same $\alpha$ values as used for the second word.
 This is needed for computing the value of $v_{leaf}$ below to ensure that the same $\alpha$ values are used for the leaf node regardless of which part of the state the node comes from.